 Pupils like Karen are SECURING their place value knowledge.

 Year 5 / Year 6 Place Value Pre-Booster

 Tommy struggles with identifying which digit is a hundred, ten and one.
 He has difficulties when trying to add or subtract multiples of 10 to a number but can add/subtract a single ten including over the hundreds boundary.

 He can use concrete materials to support him exchanging and calculating written addition and subtraction but makes seemingly random errors that are difficult to pin-point.
 Using and applying contexts throw Tommy.

 Tommy’s needs are beyond the scope of a booster group or this post.
-He needs specifically targeted 1:1 support from a trainer professional, such as that provided by Third Space Learning to catch him up to a point where booster intervention could be considered.
+He needs specifically targeted 1:1 support from a professional tutor, such as that provided by Third Space Learning to catch him up to a point where booster intervention could be considered.

-Start with bundles of straws.
+Start your place value lesson with bundles of straws.
 This may seem extreme but when pupils like Hamza are making errors with boundaries between ThHTU, or struggling to represent numbers in different ways, this can be a good teaching technique to help them improve their skills.

 - Have straws on their own (ones), bundles of ten (tens) and a few of bundles of a hundred (hundreds).

 - Ask the pupils to make a number that you have written in front of them (e.g. 465) out of straws.
 Watch for any hesitation.